 Refer to section 2.3 - Accident prevention before starting the machine for safety procedures

 Transporting on delivery vehicle:

 Ensure the Powerspread is securely fastened to the deck of the lorry.
-Use adequately rated ratchet straps which are in good order and use the transport eyes located on the axle and the underside of the drawbar for securing.
+Use adequately rated ratchet straps which are in good order.
 Finally block the wheels and activate the handbrake.

 Transporting on public highway: